Purdy's NFL potential amazingly foreseen by Mike Shanahan

 "Whatever, he's the No. 262 and final pick.'
 Now they open against the Bears, it's Trey Lance's first game as the unquestioned starter.
 The day before I go to Mike Shanahan's room and I'm sitting up there and I'm asking him about Trey Lance and he again brings up Purdy and he says 'When you have a guy like that in your building, you don't let him out.'
 So he's still got it."

-The 49ers boldly made the decision to roster three quarterbacks to begin the 2022 NFL season, knowing multiple teams planned to scoop Purdy up had the rookie been subjected to waivers if he wasn't included .
+The 49ers boldly decided to roster three quarterbacks to begin the 2022 NFL season, knowing multiple teams planned to scoop Purdy up had the rookie been subjected to waivers if he wasn't included.

 San Francisco's gamble paid off, as Purdy ended up being invaluable insurance during his rookie season, before ultimately securing his place on the throne as the 49ers' starting quarterback.